Opeyemi-tech/Beta-Ride-Business-Performance-Analysis/README.md

 ### Optimize Operations in High-Revenue Areas:
   - Increase vehicle availability in Downtown, Midtown, and Airports, ensuring there are always enough drivers to meet demand.

+## Challenges:
+During the Beta Ride Power BI project, I faced multiple challenges.
+These included aligning trip data with external factors like weather and peak operating times to identify actionable trends.
+Crafting advanced DAX measures for key performance indicators, such as driver efficiency and peak-hour revenue, required extensive research and learning.
+Furthermore, maintaining data quality and creating an intuitive, interactive dashboard for a non-technical audience necessitated a methodical approach to data modeling and visual communication.
+By continuously exploring Power BI resources, applying DAX functions practically, and refining the dashboard iteratively, I managed to overcome these obstacles and produce a comprehensive and user-friendly analytical solution.